Tuesday, July 26, 2011

 Both my husband and I agree on everything when it comes to feeding our kids.
 I'm lucky he believes in the same things I do.
 There are two things we think are important.
 Exposure to different foods and involvement.

-Let them be involved in cooking and where food comes from.
+Let them be involved in preparing.

 I hope this helps answer some of your questions!